 The Practice of Karma-Kānda

 Shankaracharya is most credited for destroying the karma-kānda system of rituals in India.
 The fact is that by the time of Shankaracharya’s advent, most of these rituals had lost their efficacy.
 The Mīmāṃsā system of philosophy explains that mantra chants are not just utterances.
-Rather, while chanting a mantra, one must have the mental and emotional state commensurate with the meaning of the mantra.
+Rather, while chanting a mantra, one must have a mental and emotional state commensurate with the meaning of the mantra.
 If your mind is elsewhere while chanting a mantra, or you are not mentally and emotionally in a state commensurate with the meaning of the mantra, then the mantra has practically no effect.

 Buddhist Opposition to Karma-Kānda